pyralog/pyralog/PAPER.md

 - Query historical data at any point in time
 - 2-5ms to locate exact record in billions

-These features enable DLog to serve as both a high-throughput log and a modern data warehouse.
+These features enable Pyralog to serve as both a high-throughput log and a modern data warehouse.

 ---